JesseCoretta/go-antlr4512/README.md

 Use of nesting requires dependency macros are defined prior to being referenced by other subordinate macros.

-## Verification
+## Minimal Verification

 The parser provided by this package is only capable of the most basic verification checks.
 For example, beyond the basic required contexts of RFC 4512 Section 4 -- such as a `nameForm`'s `OC` and `MUST` fields -- this package does not perform any in-depth analysis upon the respective values.

-The intent of this package is mainly focused on easy tokenization, not proper presentation.
-Very few checks are performed upon individual definition field values.
-No validity of matchingRule combinations found within attributeType definitions is confirmed.
-An OID erroneously shared by multiple definitions is not mitigated and will not raise an error.
+The intent of this package is mainly focused on easy tokenization.
+Very few checks are performed upon individual tokens.
+To offer some examples, this means:

+  - No validity of `matchingRule` combinations found within `attributeType` definitions is confirmed
+  - An OID erroneously shared by multiple definitions is not mitigated and will not raise an error
+  - References to dependent definitions (e.g.: `name` and `cn`) are not verified presence-wise
+  - Bogus OIDs may be produced when bogus macros are used; macros themselves are unverified

 The only restrictions imposed during the parsing process come from ANTLR itself; for instance, unexpected tokens or invalid token contents.
 Token placement and content is defined based upon a reasonable implementation of RFC 4512.
 Beyond this, all bets are off.